 How did you get introduced to The Exploratory club?

 I joined the exploratory club in Primary 6 when my teacher introduced me to a very simple way of verifying thumbprints of thieves using materials like ink and clean sheets of paper.
 I realized at that moment that science as a subject is not as complex as I used to believe.
 I had always believed that the only way I could make good grades in exams was to spend more time studying.

 I wanted to become an environmental scientist who would research new and simple ways of recycling waste to help improve on sanitation in Ghana and beyond.

 Becoming a member of the club has given me exposure to the use of some scientific equipment, like the microscope.
 Through the Exploratory club, we have also learnt how to use simple materials to design and produce a working prototype of an electro-brine generator.
 I admit that after joining the club, science has become interesting and easy because of the experiments we always do.

 How do you share knowledge gained at the club?

 I help my friends in school and at church, especially those who get confused about processes or procedures used in conducting experiments.
 I also share with them easy ways to learn and understand science.

-What kind of scientist would you have wanted to be?
+What kind of scientist would you want to be?